5 ways to maximize your small business hiring advantage

 In fact, says David Russo, author of 17 Rules Successful Companies Use to Attract and Keep Top Talent and Principal and CEO of Eno River Associates, many small- and medium-sized businesses have big opportunities even in a tumultuous economic climate, and can maximize their chances of success by simply by doing a few things well.

 One of those things is focusing on your talent: both the people who work for you and how you hire them.
 In doing so, says Russo, your small business can see dynamic change and forge new growth.
 So how do small businesses leverage their advantages in today’s hiring market?
 Here are five recommendations to keep in mind:

 1. Who you hire is critical

-Who you hire is critical.
-So many small businesses often hire someone they know through an informal network of family and friends.
+Seems simple, right?
+But so many small businesses often simply hire someone they know through an informal network of family and friends.
 This often means they hire someone they thought would be great — but in short order, they’re looking to get rid of them.
-And often the time that it takes to do so is longer than the new hire’s tenure.
+And what seemed like an easy fix makes work, and life, more complicated.

 Don’t rush to judgment.
 It’s OK to leave the posting open long enough for you to do the proper due diligence and bring the right someone in.
 Know what outcome you want for the job, your company’s environment, and the temperament you need to suit your corporate culture.
 And remember, the best fit is as or more important than the most skills.

 Are you short-changing your company by short-changing your employees?
 Be sure your compensation is fair enough to diminish other offers that candidates might be given that have a few more perks or dollars.
 While small businesses may be able to sell hires on a vision, vision doesn’t pay the bills.

 4. Hire for growth and goals